kultasakaali/QCDE-Addons/README.md

 A continuation of **Ivory Duke**'s QC style [medals add-on](https://www.moddb.com/mods/quake-champions-doom-edition/addons/qcde-medals) updated for QCDE 2.7 with bug fixes, improvements and new medals.
 Medals can be turned on/off in the `HUD Options` menu or with the console variable `cl_qcMedals`.

-**NOTE**: This add-on will only work with Q-Zandronum 1.3, while older testing versions found on TSPG are targeted for Q-Zandronum 1.2.1
+**NOTE**: This add-on is now included in QC:DE starting from version 2.8, code base will most likely be kept updated here nonetheless.
+A link to a legacy version can be found below.

 See the included [credits](https://github.com/kultasakaali/QCDE-Addons/blob/main/Medals/!CREDITS!.txt) file for more information and changelog!